 There's also that brand of Depp performances which aren't exactly chameleonic, but rather use his star power to fit him into the character.
 This tends to have mixed results: he fits in admirably into the role of Gilbert Grape in a period he was mostly doing some low-key kooky stuff, with his low-key charm nicely settling into this brotherly role to Leonardo Dicaprio's standout performance as his younger brother, and he's certainly quite effective, if not amazing, as John Dillinger in Public Enemies (though there again the show is stolen by another player, this time round Marion Cotillard).
 I'm mixed about his portrayal of Willy Wonka: on one hand, it's quite an interesting and at time fascinating take on this sort of eccentric, lonely genius character.
 On the other hand, he's so uncomfortably creepy in the role at times, which I'm not entirely sure was the intent.

+Then there's the sort of roles where he disappears into the role in a different sort of way, retaining both his charismatic presence but adding little bits of character work here and there.
+I've always liked his work as the nominal lead in Donnie Brasco a great deal, and he is pretty brilliant as the 'worst director ever' (though I disagree) Ed Wood in the titular biopic, where he utilises his boyish good looks and enthusiasm to excellent results in this fantastic film.
+Downside is when he coasts in this sort of role, he really coasts: see, Transcendence.
+Ugh.
 There's a few other performances where Depp is playing almost 'caricatures' of his persona: quirky fellows who are clearly Depp but who are also distinct characters in their own right.
 This is probably my favourite brand of Depp: his meticulously understated, heartbreaking work as Edward Scissorhands is one of the most tenderly wondered works of acting I've ever seen, and I find him very enjoyable in the likes of Secret Window, Sweeney Todd, Don Juan de Marco and Finding Neverland whwere he plays (at first) seemingly normal guys before peeling away the layers of quirk underneath.
 His most underrated performance of all, in Benny and Joon, falls into this category, where he effectively plays the manic pixie boy of the piece, and is just so effortlessly sweet and endearing in the role.

 Depp's most boring performances come when he's playing just average blokes.
 Nick of Time is not a horrible film but Depp's performance in it is fairly unremarkable.
 The Tourist is a dreadful waste of time and Depp might just give his blandest performance in it as he's basically just sleeping through the role--and I'm not sure I'm talking literally here (based on the scenery on that film, it's clear that a holiday as well as the paycheck was a large part of the allure).